naiyerasif/site/content/blog/2018/2018-08-05-communication-within-a-docker-network.md

 ## Intent

-The intent of this guide is to create an Angular application which consumes a REST endpoint backed by [Micronaut](http://micronaut.io/), both running as containers on a Docker stack.
-Only the Angular application is publicly accessible; rest of the containers aren't exposed outside the Docker network.
+In this guide, you'll learn to create an Angular application that consumes a REST endpoint backed by [Micronaut](http://micronaut.io/), both running as containers on a Docker stack.
+Only the Angular application is publicly accessible; the rest of the containers aren't exposed outside the Docker network.

 When you're serving the static build (e.g., production build) of an Angular application over Nginx, there should be a mechanism to resolve the services that it consumes through their Docker URLs.
 You'll get to know a way to achieve this here.